 We love how important community is to you.
 What do you hope Bluprint makers will get out of your latest videos?

 That’s so true.
-But we have to ask: is there a specific project box from this season’s choices that you especially love?
+But we have to ask: is there a specific project box from this quarter’s choices that you especially love?

 This interview has been edited and condensed for clarity.